dotnet/reactive/Rx.NET/Documentation/adr/0005-package-split.md

 #### Option 1: change nothing

 The status quo is always an option.
 It's the default, but it can also be a deliberate choice.
-The availability of a [workaround](#the-workaround) makes this a more attractive option than it had seemed when we first started looking at this problem.
+The availability of a [workaround](#the-workaround) makes this a more attractive option than it had seemed when we first started looking at this problem (but the fact that the workaround is limited makes it less so).

 Rx 5.0 and 6.0 have both shipped, and a lot of people use them, so one option is just to continue doing things in the same way.
 This is not a good solution.
 Back when Rx 5.0 was the current version, some people seemed to think that the changes we adopted in Rx 6.0 would be sufficient to solve the problems described in this document.
 We did not think that they would, and it is now clear that they don't.

 Changing nothing meets many of the [constraints](#constraints).
-Specifically, it meets all those are all concerned with not making things worse than they already are.
+Specifically, it meets all those that are concerned with not making things worse than they already are.
 This _is_ where we already are, so it can't possibly be any worse than where we are.
 But the big problem is the one stated at the start of this ADR: the fact that self-contained deployments are vastly bloated by unwanted dependencies on Windows Forms and WPF.

 We believe this is a fundamental problem with anything that continues to have a unified structure: if `System.Reactive` inevitably gives you WPF and Windows Forms support whenever you target a `netX.0-windowX`-like framework, you're going to have this problem.
 There has to be some way to indicate whether or not you want that.
 The [workaround](#the-workaround) provides a way to undo this problem, but workarounds usually have their own problems, and we don't want people to have to discover and then apply a fix just to be able to use Rx.NET.
 I think separating out these parts is the only way to achieve this.
+In any case, we know there are situations in which the workaround can't be used.

 This design option also doesn't have a good answer for how we provide UI-framework-specific support for other frameworks.
 (E.g., how would we offer a `DispatcherScheduler` for MAUI's `IScheduler`?)